Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing.md

 - The type of packets sent are `ICMP`, that means `bob` is the `source` who is sending ping to us `eve`, we are the `destination`

+- Then, `eve` send back ACKs to respond those ICMP.